GitauHarrison/notes/deploy_to_heroku.md

 $ sudo snap install --classic heroku
 ```

-You can read the full [Heroku CLI documention](https://devcenter.heroku.com/categories/command-line) for more information
+You can read the full [Heroku CLI documention](https://devcenter.heroku.com/categories/command-line) for more information.
 Once installed, you need to log in to your account:

 ```python
 $ heroku login